Culture of Tripura: Songs and dances

-Festivals and worships
+Festivals and worship

 Hindus believe that Tripureshwari is the patron goddess of Tripura and an aspect of Shakti.
-Several fertility gods are also worshiped by the tribes, such as Lam-Pra (the twin deities of sky and sea), Mailu-ma (goddess of corn, identified with Lakshmi), Khulu-ma (goddess of the cotton plant), and Burha-sa (god of healing).
+Several fertility gods are also worshiped by the tribes, such as Lam-Para (the twin deities of sky and sea), Mailu-ma (goddess of corn, identified with Lakshmi), Khulu-ma (goddess of the cotton plant), and Burha-sa (god of healing).
 Durga Puja, Kali Puja, Ashokastami and the worship of the Chaturdasha deities are important festivals.
 Several festivals represent confluence of several tribal traditions, such as Ganga puja, Garia puja, Kherchi puja, Ker puja.

 Sculpture and architecture

 Unakoti, Pilak, and Devtamura are historic sites where large collections of stone carvings and rock sculptures are noted.
-These sculptures are evidence of the presence of Buddhism and Brahmanical orders for centuries.
+These sculptures are evidence of the presence of Buddhism and Hindu orders for centuries.
 These sculptures represent a rare artistic fusion of traditional religions and tribal influence.

 Sports

 Football and cricket are the most popular sports in the state.
 The state capital Agartala has its own club football championships every year where many local clubs compete in a league and knockout format.
 Tripura participates as an eastern state team in the Ranji Trophy, the Indian domestic cricket competition.
 The state also is a regular participant of the Indian National Games and the North Eastern Games.
 Tripura produced a few nationally successful players in gymnastics and swimming, but overall contribution in athletics, cricket, football and indoor games remained poor.